-Mount Kilimanjaro is one of the seven summits – the highest peaks on each of the seven continents.
+Mount Kilimanjaro is the tallest African mountain, making it one of the famed Seven Summits (the highest peaks on each of the seven continents).
 In fact, it is the tallest freestanding mountain in the world, meaning that it is not part of a mountain range.
 But what are the other highest mountains in Africa?
 Let’s take a look below.

 1. MOUNT KILIMANJARO

 Certainly Mount Kilimanjaro is Africa’s most famous mountain.
 Most people have heard of it, even though they might not know exactly where it is.
 The mountain is located in Tanzania, though it straddles the southwestern border of Kenya.
 It is a dormant volcano that had its last major eruption 750,000 years ago.
 Kilimanjaro has three peaks – Kibo, Mawenzi, and Shira (now collapsed).
 The summit, named Uhuru Point, rests on Kibo.
 Despite its immense size, climbing to the top does not require any technical mountaineering skills.

 Mount Kenya is the second highest mountain in Africa.
 The mountain has three high peaks – Batian, Nelion, and Lenana – which were formed by volcanic eruptions.
 The last eruption was over 2 million years ago.
 Batian is the tallest peak at 17,057 feet (5,196 meters), while Nelion and Point Lenana measure 17,020 feet (5,187 meters) and 16,354 feet (4,985 meters) respectively.
 The two tallest peaks require rock climbing skills to conquer, while Point Lenana is a popular hiking route.
 Because Mount Kenya is located on the equator, the sun rises and sets at almost exactly the same time each day.

 Height: 16,762 feet / 5,109 meters